Heat was contributing factor in July death of Yakima Valley farmworker

 Gamache said a condolence card is circulating among employees.

 Gueta Vargas was full of life, according to this daughter.
-He didn’t need a special occasion to loudly play his Mexican corridos, especially songs by Chalino Sanchez.
+He didn’t need a special occasion to loudly play his Mexican corridos, especially songs by Chalino Sánchez.
 He was a grill master and loved to make carne asada and chicken.
 And his birria recipe was unmatched.

 Before Gonzalez Cortez falls asleep each night, she said she goes through videos of her dad being loud, funny and just basks in his warmness.
 She said her family wants more details about what led to his death.